hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 <b>updateTimeoutMinutes</b>: The maximum number of minutes the connector will run since the last data update before a connectivity error will be thrown.

-<b>useHyphensDataTables</b>: Changes how non-logged data is stored in Thingworx.
-If this is true, instead of dumping all non-logged data points into the same table, tags will be organized according to the placement of a hyphen.
+<b>useHyphens</b>: Changes how data is organized in Thingworx.
+If this is true, instead of dumping all data points into the Thing, tags will be organized according to the placement of a hyphen.

-The string to the left of the first hyphen is used as a referenceName and the dataTableName is created as follows:
+The string to the left of the first hyphen is used as a referenceName and the ThingName is created as follows:
-"dataTableName = 'ewonName'-'referenceName'-TableData".
+"ThingName = 'ewonName'-'referenceName'".
 Example:
 Take the ewonName 'ExampleEwon'